serenity-is/docs/api/js/domwise/functions/useImperativeHandle.md

 `T`

+Type of the value exposed through the ref.

 ## Parameters

 ### ref

 [`Ref`](../type-aliases/Ref.md)\<`T`\>

-A `RefObject` or ref callback.
+Target `RefObject` or ref callback to update.

 ### init

 () => `T`

-A factory function returning the value to assign to the ref.
+Factory that produces the value to assign to the ref.

 ## Returns